-I previously talked about the importance of protein as well as the importance of iron in your child’s diet.
+I previously talked about the importance of protein as well as the importance of iron in your child's diet.
 Today, I will discuss how to increase the ability of your body to absorb and use iron in the foods you eat.
-First of all, let’s review the groups of people at risk for iron deficiency.
+First, let's review the groups of people at risk for iron deficiency.

 Premature babies are at risk for iron deficiency.
 This is because the unborn infant stores the largest amount of iron in the last trimester of gestation.
 Thus, babies born prior to the end of the 9th month have less iron available to use after birth.